CQCL/pytket-iqm/README.md

 ## Getting started

-`pytket-iqm` is available for Python 3.8, 3.9 and 3.10, on Linux, MacOS and Windows.
+`pytket-iqm` is available for Python 3.8, 3.9 and 3.10, on Linux, macOS and Windows.
 To install, run:

 ```shell